LenweSaralonde/Musician/README.md

 Tips and tricks
 ---------------
 * You can preview the song at any moment prior to playing it for other players by clicking the **Preview** button or using the song editor.
 If another song is playing nearby, it will be muted for you only.
-* If another player has Musician, it will be shown in his/her tooltip.
+* If another player has Musician, it will be shown in their tooltip.
 Just hover the other players with your mouse cursor to see who can hear you!
 * Use toys such as the [\[Blingtron's Circuit Design Tutorial\]](https://www.wowhead.com/item=132518/blingtrons-circuit-design-tutorial) and the [\[Fae Harp\]](https://www.wowhead.com/item=184489/fae-harp) to make your performance visually more immersive!
 (WoW Retail only)
 * You can add lyrics by combining Musician with the [StoryTeller add-on](https://musician.lenwe.io/storyteller).
 * Load and prepare the next song while the current one is playing to reduce waiting time between songs.